andrenoberto/TrafficPetri/README.md

 # Features

 ### Menu bar
-##### File (opens a dropdown menu with a few options)
+##### File opens a dropdown menu with a few options.
+General keyboard shortcut `F`.
-- Open a New Connection (closes and watches for a new connection)
+- `Open a New Connection` option closes and watches for a new connection.
+Keyboard shortcut `F5`.
-- Exit (closes the application)
+- `Exit` option closes the application.
+Keyboard shortcut `CTRL + W`.
-##### Help (opens a dropdown menu with a few options)
+##### Help` option opens a dropdown menu with a few options.
+General keyboard shortcut `H`.
-- About (gets details about the release you're running)
+- `About` option gets details about the release you're running.
+Keyboard shortcut `CTRL + A`.
-- Contribute (opens a web page to pull request's section of this repo)
+- `Contribute` option opens a web page to pull request's section of this repo.
+Keyboard shortcut `CTRL + C`.
-- Report a Bug (opens a web page to issues' section of this repo)
+- `Report a Bug` option opens a web page to issues' section of this repo.
+Keyboard shortcut `CTRL + R`.
-- Help (gets details about how to get futher information of this application)
+- `Help` option gets details about how to get futher information of this application.
+Keyboard Keyboard shortcut `F1`.

 [cpnwebsite]: http://cpntools.org